marcdraco/fara_starfire/README.md

 With some small modifications (remove the 2K2 resistors and replace one with 680R and insert a 680R in the free pads configures the board (R4) for P12-P15 supply for use with capsule.
 Most users won't need this as adapters like Jaime are single supply balanced and intended for very long cable runs.

+Fara does not have an internal power supply and requires +15 and -15 volt supplies.
+If you need a power supply the Liza Starfire board (based on the power supply from the Michelle 4.0 is suitable).
+Line regulation is not requires (17V supplies, see Self's "Small Singal Design" should give slightly better performance - more gain - but the circuit is quite sensitive to supply noise so that must be factored in.

 NOTE: as of this writing Fara has not undergone testing (it's next in line) so any builds must be considered experimental.
 It's based on a known good circuit but the board itself is untested.
 I will have some made up on the next batch.